-Many centuries ago, the practice of cultivating cannabis began, but its origins in all reality started quite organically.
-The marijuana plant naturally grows in the wild, where it was once discovered many hundreds of years ago, before people even fully understood this crop’s healing capabilities.
 Fast-forward to the 21st century, and there are now new technologies that do not even require cannabis to be grown outside, meaning you can grow cannabis indoors.
-Although outdoor marijuana grows are centuries old, the practice of cultivating marijuana inside began not even a century ago, rising in popularity around the time of prohibition, when individuals could no longer flaunt the tall green ladies they had growing in their backyards.
+Although outdoor marijuana grows are centuries old, the practice of cultivating marijuana inside began not even a century ago.
+Indoor-grown cannabis became more popular around the time of prohibition when individuals could no longer flaunt the tall green plants they had growing in their backyards.

-The time arose when adaptation was necessary, and out of this evolved the indoor grow, a discreet option that, once perfected, maybe could even yield almost as much as the green grown outside.
-In addition to indoor and outdoor cannabis growing methods, in recent decades the greenhouse option has also appeared as a halfway alternative that expresses some of the good qualities from both the all natural and artificial methods of cultivating cannabis.
+The time arose when adaptation was necessary, and out of this evolved the indoor grow.
+It was a more discreet option that, once perfected, maybe could even yield almost as much as the green grown outside.
+In addition to indoor and outdoor cannabis growing methods, in recent decades, the greenhouse option has also appeared as a halfway alternative that offers some of the good qualities of both the all-natural and artificial methods of cultivating cannabis.

-A centuries old practice for growing marijuana, outdoor cultivation is an intuitive and organic way to plant seeds and watch them flourish, but it comes at one big price: you have to reside in the perfect climate for your crops to thrive, otherwise you just will not get a harvest.
-In reality, very few of the individuals that cultivate cannabis actually live in a location where their plants could survive well outdoors.
+A centuries-old practice for growing marijuana, outdoor cultivation is an intuitive way to plant seeds and watch them flourish.
+However, it comes at one high price: you have to reside in the perfect climate for your crops to thrive.
+In reality, very few individuals who cultivate cannabis actually live in a location where their plants could survive well outdoors.

-This is particularly true when considering where some of the most famous marijuana strains arise from: The Netherlands.
-This dutch environment is in many ways almost inhospitable for the often warmth loving cannabis crop.
-In California and Oregon, there is a region which is oftentimes termed “The Emerald Triangle”.
-This spot reaches extensively throughout Humboldt county, a region of California where the summer weather is usually sunny and dry, much like the Mediterranean, which is simply ideal for cultivating many different strains of marijuana.
+This is particularly true when considering where some of the most famous marijuana strains arise from; the Netherlands.
+This Dutch environment is in many ways almost inhospitable for the often warmth-loving cannabis crop.
+In California and Oregon, there is a region that is often termed “The Emerald Triangle”.
+This spot reaches extensively throughout Humboldt county, a region of California where the summer weather is usually sunny and dry, much like the Mediterranean, which is ideal for cultivating many different strains of marijuana.

-By planting seeds outdoors, crops are able to photosynthesize utilizing purely the sunlight, a source of nourishment that is unmatched by any attempts in recreation, even by the greatest indoor light technologies currently being released.
-On some occasions, the presence of growth through natural sunlight is said to actually improve the flavor profile of the marijuana itself, because terpene development is stimulated.
+By planting seeds outdoors, crops can photosynthesize utilizing purely the sunlight, a source of nourishment that is unmatched by any attempts in recreation, even by the greatest indoor light technologies currently being released.
+On some occasions, the presence of growth through natural sunlight is said to actually improve the flavor profile of the marijuana itself because terpene development is stimulated.

-By far the biggest drawback about outdoor cultivation is the fact that the crops are openly exposed to a massive slew of pests, diseases and even animals that are trying to fill up their bellies with these tasty green leaves.
-Additionally, some environmental factors have to be controlled; specifically there needs to be a source of water nearby that can hydrate the extremely thirsty weeds.
+By far, the biggest drawback about outdoor cultivation is the fact that the crops are openly exposed to a massive slew of pests, diseases, and animals.
+Additionally, some environmental factors have to be controlled; specifically, there needs to be a source of water nearby that can hydrate the extremely thirsty weeds.

-- Rather inexpensive compared to other growing environments, for nature takes care of most of the process.
+- Inexpensive compared to other growing environments, for nature takes care of most of the process.

 - More low maintenance than some of the other growing environments.